VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+system/mfdaq.m.md

   If there is no epoch NUMBER, an error is generated.
 The file name is returned with a full path.

-Help for ndi.daq.system.mfdaq/epochprobemapfilename is inherited from superclass NDI.DAQ.SYSTEM
+Help for ndi.daq.system.mfdaq/epochprobemapfilename is inherited from superclass ndi.daq.system
 ```

 ---